DanielRamosAcosta/YfisrevniJS/README.md

 ## The Basics

-Let’s take a look at the basic usage and APIs of InversifyJS with TypeScript:
+Let’s take a look at the basic usage and APIs of YfisrevniJS with TypeScript:

 ### Step 1: Declare your interfaces and types